 The Daily Sparkle newspaper features old-fashioned nostalgia stories on anything from old cars and steam trains to women’s fashion trends and vintage baking recipes.
 At its most simple, it provides easy discussion topics and points of interest for care home residents, especially those with dementia, and gets them talking with their friends and family.

 But, on a deeper level, it also allows people to experience the joy of a shared memory or a mutual moment from the past.
 When we reminisce, we talk about the good times in our lives, the moments we felt happy, confident, in control.
-Reminiscing through The Daily Sparkle brings these important feelings back for people every single day, and these shared memories allow people to make connections, to develop friendships, and to feel less alone.
+Reminiscing through the Daily Sparkle brings these important feelings back for people every single day, and these shared memories allow people to make connections, to develop friendships, and to feel less alone.

-National Business Awards 2018 events director Sarah Austin said: “It’s not uncommon for news to add to our levels of anxiety, but The Daily Sparkle does precisely the opposite.
-It features short, snappy articles – often written using post-wartime language that older people relate to better – that trigger memories of happier times.
-It can really boost the patient’s self-esteem and help them feel good about themselves.
+National Business Awards 2018 events director Sarah Austin said: “It’s not uncommon for news to add to our levels of anxiety, but the Daily Sparkle does precisely the opposite.
+It features short, snappy articles often written using post-wartime language that older people relate to better – that trigger memories of happier times.
+It can really boost the patients self-esteem and help them feel good about themselves.
 And, by encouraging them to share precious memories, it’s a really lovely vehicle for them to connect and build relationships with staff and residents, and even their visiting family and friends.”

 Getting People Talking